Public Safety Power Shutoffs and Related Outages

 No. While Xcel will continue to use PSPS as a tool to reduce wildfire risk during extreme conditions, it is also investing in measures to reduce both the frequency of PSPS events and the number of customers affected.

-These measures include replacing wood poles in high-risk areas with composite materials, installing insulated lines, undergrounding lines where feasible, and adding equipment that allows Xcel to isolate smaller sections of the system rather than de-energizing an entire power line.
+These measures include replacing wood poles in high-risk areas with composite or steal poles, installing covered/insulated lines, undergrounding lines where feasible, and adding equipment that allows Xcel to isolate smaller sections of the system rather than de-energizing an entire power line.

 PSPS decisions are also not based on wind alone.
 They depend on whether wind conditions, combined with drought, vegetation, and other factors, create an elevated wildfire risk.
 For example, although winds were strong in the western foothills during the week of Dec.
 8, 2025, Xcel did not implement a PSPS because recent snowfall reduced fire risk.